15bedirhan/expo-lux-sensor/README.md

 ### iOS

 - Uses `AVCaptureDevice` to access camera metadata
+- Uses the **back camera** for light measurements (falls back to default camera if back camera is unavailable)
 - Calculates lux from EXIF data (aperture, exposure time, ISO)
 - Default calibration constant: `50`
 - Requires `NSCameraUsageDescription` in `Info.plist` (handled automatically by Expo)